Skip to main content

 5. Liberty House Sunrise (1972-1984)

 Opened October 18, 1972 at Sunrise Mall in Citrus Heights.
 It was designed by Avner Naggar.
+It also had the Eucalyptus Room restaurant.
 It closed in 1984 and was sold to Macy's.

 Photograph of Liberty House department store at Sunrise Mall in Citrus Heights, showing the store’s exterior in the early 2000s.